richmartin/detox/README.md

 earliest possible time it detects a violation of the value object's definition.

 The most obvious type of validation that Detox performs is null checking.
-If a field is not marked as nullable (Detox understands any of javax.annotation.Nullable, org.jetbrains.annotations.Nullable, edu.umd.cs.findbugs.annotations.Nullable, or android.support.annotation.Nullable) then the _with_ method will throw an IllegalArgumentException if you try to pass null.
+If a field is not marked as nullable (Detox understands any annotation that has the name “Nullable” e.g. javax.annotation.Nullable, org.jetbrains.annotations.Nullable, edu.umd.cs.findbugs.annotations.Nullable, android.support.annotation.Nullable, or your own in-house foo.bar.Nullable) then the _with_ method will throw an IllegalArgumentException if you try to pass null.

 Often you want to impose constraints on the values of fields.
 For example, if the id field must be positive: